Tuesday, October 22, 2024

 Stir and simmer until the potatoes are soft.

-Add the mutton and season with salt.
+Add mutton and season with salt.

 Stir well, then turn off the heat.